dklevakin/ai-map/doc/adr/0001-static-single-file-architecture.md

 - ✅ Modular codebase with clear separation of concerns, easier testing, and room for future features.
 - ✅ Modern tooling (TypeScript, React, Vite) improves developer experience and hot reloading.
 - ✅ Cloudflare Pages and GitHub Pages deployments still work after adding a lightweight build step, even when the site lives under a project subpath.
-- ⚠️ Editors must run the build or rely on CI; documentation now includes instructions for the new pipeline.
+- ⚠️ Editors must run the build or rely on CI; documentation now includes instructions for the new pipeline and the need to commit refreshed `public/assets/app.{js,css}` files.
+- ✅ Even without executing the build step, static mirrors now render the compiled SPA thanks to the committed bundle.
 - ⚠️ Logo fetching depends on external providers; fallbacks must be maintained for reliability.
 - ✅ Local preference storage is wrapped in guards so browsers that block `localStorage` still render the SPA instead of failing during boot.